DavidBM/HexPixiJs/README.md

 HexPixiJs is a simple library written to give hex grid based game developers a jump start.
 This library will be updated periodically but there is currently no roadmap of features.
 Feel free to request features.

+Use `/bin/hexpixi.js` for the browser.
+User require('hex-pixi-js'); for node/browserify/CommonJS.

 Disclaimer
 ----------
 This is not supposed to be and end-all solution for making hex grid based games.
 There is currently no documentation, but the code is fairly simple so I believe there is value for some developers.

 Troubleshooting
 ---------------